HritikDoshi/Image_Hiding/README.md

 Difficulty in picking out the secret message whether its a text or an image?
 Haha crazy right, that's what one calls steganography.

+Soon i will be updating this snippet and make it available to you for hiding text and images...

 ![overlapping_images](https://user-images.githubusercontent.com/66552063/122211122-005def00-cec4-11eb-82bf-4869a7921835.png)